 MitM attacks occur when an attacker intercepts and modifies electronic messages, sometimes to harm the relationship and spy on the conversation.
 An example is a fake wifi hotspot that mirrors the functionalities of the real one, deceiving users and changing air traffic flows.
 With the growing trend of remote work and digital communications, it is increasingly important for companies to use end-to-end encryption of messaging and video conferencing tools.
 In response to criticism early in the pandemic, Zoom rolled out end-to-end encryption to protect businesses during video calls.

-Although these attacks cause reputational harm, financial damage, and the release of sensitive information, the growth in cyber-attacks means that the demand for cybersecurity professionals will only go up in the coming year.
+Although these attacks cause reputational harm, financial damage, and the release of sensitive information, the growth in cyber-attacks means that the demand for cybersecurity and cybersecurity professionals, like cybersecurity analysts, will only go up in the coming year.